jingnanshi/pyTable2LaTeX/README.md

 * clipboard operations supported (copy to & paste from)
 * unicode conversions enabled

+## What should I do if I have a PDF file with tables in it?
+If the PDF you have is text-based, check out [Tabula](http://tabula.technology/).
+Else, OCR it first then use Tabula.
+You can then import the csv files into pyTable2LaTeX.

 by Jingnan Shi @ Harvey Mudd College